lzabrocki/wind_air_pollution/README.md

 **The repo is organized as follows:**

 * `1.data`: the folder contains the raw datasets, the dataset used for the matching procedure and the matched data.
+We were not allowed to share the weather data from Météo-France.
+We therefore added as small amount of noise to the original data.
 * `2.scripts`: contains all Rmarkdown and .html files to reproduce the analysis.
     * `1.data_wrangling` contains the script to clean and merge the raw datasets.
     * `2.eda` contains the script to carry out an exploratory data analysis.